Dragan Đilas: People's Office

 On October 1, 2004, Đilas became the director of the People's Office, instituted by the newly elected President of Serbia Boris Tadić.
 The creation of People's Office was one of Tadić's election promises at the June 2004 presidential elections. Đilas stayed in the position until May 2007 when the new Government of Serbia was finally formed by the DS and the DSS-NS coalition almost 5 months after January 2007 parliamentary election.
 He became the Minister without Portfolio in charge of the National Investment Plan (NIP).

-Minister without Portfolio in charge of NIP
+Minister without portfolio

 His tenure, however, was short-lived since the government fell in February 2008 following the declaration of independence of Kosovo.

 Đilas' time in office was marked by frequent vicious clashes with the government colleague Minister for Capital Investment Velimir Ilić.
 The two already had history of public feuding when they became part of the same cabinet in May 2007.
 It didn't take long for their feud to reignite and in October 2007 things boiled over when Ilić placed an angry, obscenity-laced phone call to Đilas' office, the transcript of which ended up in Serbian media.